jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 15 - Mobile IP (IPv4).md

 #### Mobile Node (MN)

 This is an entity that can change its point of attachment from network-to-network, within the internet.
 MNs detect that they have moved and register themselves with the 'best' FA.
-Mobile nodes
+Mobile nodes are assigned a permanent IP (called its *home* address), to which other hosts send packets - regardless of that MN's location.

+Since an MN's home IP doesn't change, it can be used by long-lived applications - even as the MN's location changes.

+#### Home Agent (HA)

+This is effectively a router with additional functionality, located on the home network of the MN.
+It does mobility binding of the MN's IP with its own Certificate of Authority (COA), and forwards packets to an appropriate network when the MN is away through encapsulation.

+#### Foreign Agent (FA)

+Foreign agents are another agent (*not* the HA) with enhanced functionality.